Adam-D-G/option_pricing/README.md

 ## Usage

 1. Prepare your trade and market data in CSV format.
-2. Run the options_pricing.py script with appropriate arguments to price options and calculate metrics:
+2. Run the options_pricing.py script to price options and calculate metrics:

    ```python
    python options_pricing.py